MerrickJones/EX_BayesSeq2Para/README.md

-# Bayesian Updating for One-Dimensional Consolidation (Grid Posterior, Lognormal Priors)
+# Bayesian Sequential Updating for One-Dimensional Consolidation (Grid Posterior, Lognormal Priors)

 This repository provides a **comprehensive and transparent example** of Bayesian updating for the one-dimensional consolidation problem in geotechnical engineering.
 It demonstrates how field monitoring data can be used to **progressively update soil parameters** controlling consolidation behaviour, showing how Bayesian inference systematically reduces uncertainty.